tbidne/shrun/README.md

 ## What if my command relies on interactive shell e.g. loading ~/.bashrc?

 Shrun executes shell commands non-interactively, which means we do not have access to anything defined in, say, `~/.bashrc`.
-This can be annoying if one uses their `bashrc` to define functions/aliases and then wants to run these via `shrun`.
+This can be annoying if we want to run any of these functions/aliases.

 ```sh
 # ~/.bashrc